 Claire Jaenke Alumni Center at C.H.C Anderson Student Center: Mr. C. H. C. Anderson of Dallas, Texas, an 1899 graduate of Blackburn, provided funds for a student center as a memorial to his parents, William E. P. and Nellie Hamilton Anderson.
 It was dedicated in 1954.
 In 2016, the building was renovated and reopened as the Claire Jaenke Alumni Center, in honor of Claire (Class of 1949), by her husband Edwin Jaenke (Class of 1950) in remembrance of Claire's dedication to the alumni of the college and her love of hosting alumni gatherings.
-The Claire Jaenke Alumni Center will host a welcoming lounge area for visiting alumni, space for alumni gatherings, a conference area, and will house the administrative offices for Alumni Relations and Institutional Advancement
+The Claire Jaenke Alumni Center hosts a welcoming lounge area for visiting alumni, space for alumni gatherings, a conference area, and houses the administrative offices for Alumni Relations and Institutional Advancement keyboard to the set of "carillonic bells" donated by the Louis D. Beaumont Foundation and the estate of Anna V. Sterling.

-Clegg Chapel: Given as a memorial to Sherman K. Clegg by his parents, Mr. and Mrs. Sherman D. Clegg, the chapel seats 300 persons in addition to the choir.
-An endowment fund of \$100,000 for the maintenance of the chapel and the chapel program was established through the generosity of Mr. and Mrs. Clegg and some of their friends.
-Nearby is the keyboard to the set of "carillonic bells" donated by the Louis D. Beaumont Foundation and the estate of Anna V. Sterling.
 These were installed in Hudson Hall in 1956.
 In 1968-69, the chapel was extensively remodeled with funds provided in a gift from the First Presbyterian Church, Springfield, Illinois.
 Additional remodeling was done in 1987 and 1992.
 The Chapel also houses a 1930 Moeller pipe organ originally contributed by Mrs. Clegg as a memorial to her sister, Mrs. Irene Bryan.
 The organ was rebuilt and expanded in 2002 by Robert Dial Organ Builders of Springfield, Illinois as the result of generous gifts from Jim Curry '51 and Mr. and Mrs. Lindell Loveless ('48 and '49) in tribute to Mr. Curry's wife, Mary Beaver Curry '51.
 The Chapel is located on the second floor of Hudson Hall.